NectarSun/nectarsun-update-package/README.md

 Other pins are not used.
 ```

 >VERY IMPORTANT!
-The TX connects to RX and the RX pin connects to TX.
+The TX pin connects to RX and the RX pin connects to TX.

 >Please note that the `GPIO-0` pin on J17 port connects to the `GND` pin on the J11 port (or it can be any other `GND` pin on the board).